0xMati/Tech-Blog/MIM/Common/Change Passwords in MIM.md

 | Management Agents (MAs)           | Depends on connector (e.g. AD)   |
 | SharePoint Farm Account           | `DOMAIN\SPFarm`                  |

-> ⚠️ Use the Synchronization Service Manager (`miisclient.exe`) to inspect each Management Agent (MA) and verify the account credentials.

 > You cand find MIM Sync and MIM Service Account with powershell :

 ```powershell